M4NU5/Personal_Website/content/blog/DRAFTS/WIP/best-quick-note-tool/index.md

 Knowlage capture is a tough thing.
 In this age where we have a firehgose of data and infomration being thrown at us all the time how we capture and process this information becomes increasingly important.
 470

+Enter notion, the saviour of project management and colaberation where you can manage your life in a single app.
+Notion was the new kid on the block when the likes of evernote were the real heavy hitters.
+And for the most part coming from a evernote landscape notion does a pretty good job.
+You build you structure and fill out content as you need.
+Morfing the structure as and when you need while using relational databases to link everything up.

+Yeah i can see all you project managers cumming in your pants right now.

+Exposed its API (FACT CHECK!!) allowing for custom methods to integrate with it.
+This lead to a whole host of cool little projects that would enable you in inject data into your notion world.
+Whether it is a app that you add to your browser or savetonotion bot on twitter/x people started using it all.

+This is particularity prevelent in the bug bounty space where you see people comenting on posts savetonotion like a self report.
+Getting whatever it is to be added to their inbox for later consumption.

+This lead to people building

+But what if you are out and about and one to snap or capture something quickly.

 Why keep is better then notion for quick note **capture**